jessica-leslie-sergey/dse203/README.md

     <path_to_final_neo4j_files_folder>/final_neo4j_files/belongs_to__relation.csv,
     <path_to_final_neo4j_files_folder>/final_neo4j_files/has_future__relation.csv
 ```
-c.
-It is possible to just download data.zip from neo4j_data_zip folder, unzip it in local <neo4j_path_to_db_folder> and start the DB.
+C. It is possible to just download data.zip from neo4j_data_zip folder, unzip it in local <neo4j_path_to_db_folder> and start the DB.

 # 6. Credits
 -----------

 The project initiated as part of UCSD's DSE203 final project coursework.
-The scripts were developed by below student maintainers and under the guidance of professor A.Gupta (PhD).
+The scripts were developed by below student maintainers and under the guidance of professor Amarnath Gupta (PhD).
+All creative and distribution rights reserved.
+Redistribution without express written permission fromt the maintaners is not allowed.

 Current Maintainers:
 - Jessica Allen <j4allen@ucsd.edu>